IABTechLab/fideslang/mkdocs/docs/overview.md

 ### Policy YAML

 A Policy declaration in Fides language represents a set of rules for privacy or compliance that the system must adhere to.
-The `fidesctl` tool evaluates these policies against the system & dataset declarations to ensure automated compliance.
+Fides CLI tools evaluates these policies against the system and dataset declarations to ensure automated compliance.